HusnainArif/Data_Preprocessing_-Python-/README.md

 # Data_Preprocessing_Python
-This script cleans up data before it is feed into a machine learning model.
+This template cleans up data before it is fed into a machine learning model.
+Missing Data and Categorical Data is also catered for.
+Data is split into training set and test set, and feature scaling is performed to gt normalized results.